Where Did Pentecostalism Come From?

 1825-1830 : There were scattered rumors of strange occurrences in southern Scotland and rural Northumbria : shaking, fainting, and having fits, followed by a period of extreme devotion.
 These were women, 30+ years old, mostly the wives of low-wage workers, whose testimonies were rejected out-of-hand by the rest of society.
 Margaret MacDonald, in Scotland, had an especially striking vision which matches very well with some current Pentecostal beliefs about the End Times.
 She believed that the Church was about to be tried and purged to reveal the real Bride of Christ.
 She may have spoken in tongues, and was known by Edward Irving (see below).

 1831 : Edward Irving, a Scotsman and pastor at the Church of Scotland (Presbyterian) church at Regent Square, London England, began having parishioners who received signs that we would today call 'charismatic'.
 (These included Mary Campbell.)
-He was also the main public figure in what was then a mini-trend of vigorous concern about the end of life as we know it, the end times.
+He was also the main public figure in what was then a mini-trend of vigorous concern about the end of life as we know it, eschatology, that is, the end times.
 In many ways, he was a 1900s Pentecostalist several generations before such a thing existed.

 Pre-Pentecostalist History: 1840-1865